danielwang5/ocr2/README.md

 5. Fill missing background information from moving contours
    * Take neighest neighbor of edge node, and loop until all missing background pixels are filled
    * May also use a neighborhood heuristic instead of a single node
+6. Final image is save in the directory

 ### 1. Detecting Contours
 We used OvenCV2's contour detection API function in order to detect dark text on a light background.
 Our output is a pixel by pixel list of the boundary of each letter.